AjiMk/bull-board-learning/README.md

 - Set up the project with TypeScript, Node.js, Express, and Bull-Board.
 - Created a basic Express server and integrated Bull-Board.

+### Day 2

+- Implemented the bull-board multi-instance example in the example/multiple-instance branch.
+- Tested:
+    - Job progress
+    - Job retry from completed stage
+- Implemented UI customizations and queue formatter options.
+- Added an API endpoint to dispatch a job: /add/<id>
+- Learned the core structure of Bull-Board, including:
+    - Adapters (Server and Queue)
+    - Internal APIs
+    - How the bull-board instance injects APIs into the provided server adapters.

 ## Resources